Readio

 It's the feature Spotify added to music and Kindle added to books.
 Articles deserved it too.

-Readio quote snapshot
+Readio quote share card

 What Readio does not do